• g2 badge

 facebook product promotion

 Add social media links to your website and encourage people to follow.
-Building your following is a non-stop process and the website is a good way to start.
+Building your following is a non-stop process and the website is a good place to start.

 14. Influencer marketing